dk8996/starter-kit-docker/README.md

 There are two dockerfiles, one for the truffle development tools and React, and another for ganache-cli.
 We will use the docker compose file to start and stop the two containers.

 ## ganache-cli
 We simply start a new instace of Ganache cli in the Dockerfile.
-We set the port to 57771.
-[Dockerfile](/docker/ganache-cli/Dockerfile)
+We set the port to 8545.
+[Dockerfile](/ganache-cli/Dockerfile)

 ## truffle
 We create an image based on Ubuntu, installing node and npm.
 Then installing truffle suite.
-[Dockerfile](/docker/truffle-suite/Dockerfile)
+[Dockerfile](/truffle-suite/Dockerfile)

-## Running images
+## Getting Started
-We will use the `docker-compose up` from the root directory to get it up and running using the [docker-compose.yml](/docker-compose.yml)
+We will use the `docker-compose up` from the root directory to get it up and running using the [docker-compose.yml](/docker-compose.yml).
+This is create the stack with two Docker containers, One is Ganache and the other one will be Truffle + React.

+All the src code will be copied over to the Truffle container see the [Dockerfile](/truffle-suite/Dockerfile).

+You can now connect to the the Truffle container using this command `docker exec -it truffle-suite bash`.